 Email not Updating: How to Troubleshoot Mail App

-Is your email not updating properly on your iPhone?
+Is your iPhone email not updating properly?
 Sometimes, the Mail app on your iPhone will start acting up and simply not refresh or fetch new mail.
 Usually, the issue is found in the Mail client not fully downloading an email from the server and thus it cannot be displayed properly.
-There are multiple ways of troubleshooting this “email not updating” problem, here’s a guide on how to solve the issue.
+There are multiple ways of troubleshooting when your mail app is not updating, here’s a guide on how to solve the issue.

 Check your internet connection